open-physiology/open-physiology-viewer/manual/editors.md

 The view shows the material composition relationship as defined by the `materials`/`materialIn` properties of materials (and lyphs which can be viewed as complex materials) in the input model.
 To select a material, click on a graph node, it will be highlighted with a grey border around the material node.
+The node's incoming and outgoing edges in the DAG will also be highlighted as thick grey lines.
+Properties of the selected material can be viewed and revised via the Property edit panel on the rught.
+The right bottom panel shows lyph definitions in which the selected material is used as layer.

 <img class="screen-shot no-border" src="asset/materialEditor.png">